join tipstrr for free click here

 A prime example is the Grand National often bookmakers will offer 1/5 of the odds for up to 6 places sometimes more, with over 40 runners often in this race it’s still going to be tough to pick a winner or a place but it does offer you more value than the standard place terms.

-Obviously, you will need to check what the terms and conditions are for enhancing place bets on a case-by-case basis but the same concept applies to standard place terms.
+You will need to check what the terms and conditions are for enhancing place bets on a case-by-case basis but the same concept applies to standard place terms.

-Bookmakers like Betfair also now allow you to pick the number of places you want to back each way and they adjust the odds for you in real time so you can see your payouts.
+Bookmakers like Betfair also now allow you to pick the number of places you want to back each way and they adjust the odds for you in real-time so you can see your payouts.

 If you struggle to calculate your potential payouts for each way it’s recommended to use a betting calculator.